solita/solita-cd/skeletons/magritte/doc/design_principles.rst

 defect in the tool or its documentation.

-One example of this principle in practice is that whether you use Windows, OS X, or Linux, the only thing you need to have installed in order to develop, test and provision a Magritte-based pipeline is Docker_.
+One example of this principle in practice is that whether you use Windows, OS X, or Linux, the only thing you need installed in order to develop, test and provision a Magritte-based pipeline is Docker_.
 Even the installation of Ansible_ and its roles is taken care of without polluting your development machine.

 ----------------------------------------------------